kragen/derctuo/veskeno-outline.md

 argument `n` is evidently in register 0.
 Thus no bytecode need be emitted to save and restore context upon function call or return.

-The three-operand nature of LuaJIT's bytecode saves some operations, and thus some opcode dispatches, compared to the two-operand XIS code above, which has 19 instructions in the `fib` subroutine rather than
+The three-operand nature of LuaJIT’s bytecode saves some operations, and thus some opcode dispatches, compared to the two-operand XIS code above, which has 19 instructions in the `fib` subroutine rather than
 15. Where XIS has